oracle/oci-typescript-sdk/lib/waa/README.md

-# OCI NodeJS client for Waa Service
+# OCI Node.js client for Waa Service

 This module enables you to write code to manage resources for Waa Service.